tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 ::: info Rocq vs Coq

 Rocq was formerly called Coq, with the name change implemented around January 2025.
-You will still see references to Coq, in particular in Software Foundations, but all of these will eventually change.
+See the [note on the Rocq website](https://rocq-prover.org/about#Name).
+You will still see references to Coq, in particular in Software Foundations.

 :::